unrealwork/axibase-collector/README.md

 ## Overview

-Axibase Collector is a Java-based ETL application that queries external data sources on schedule and uploads received data as series, properties, messages, and files into [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/)(ATSD).
+Axibase Collector is a Java-based ETL application that queries external data sources on schedule and uploads received data as series, properties, messages, and files into [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) (ATSD).

-The Collector supports data markers to minimize the load on the source systems as well as [list-](collections.md)-based automation to efficiently copy data from multiple sources with re-usable configuration.
+The Collector supports data markers to minimize the load on the source systems as well as [list](collections.md)-based automation to efficiently copy data from multiple sources with re-usable configuration.

 ## Use Cases